 Pet Lost and Found

-Lost your pet? click here to view animals recently found within the county border or if you have found a pet, you can notify us by submitting a lost and found pet form.
+Lost your pet?
+Found a pet?
+You can notify us by submitting a lost and found pet form.
 The shelter houses many different pets.
-To find out more about the animals available at the shelter, visit our Facebook page.
+To find out more about the animals available at the shelter and to see the Lost & Found pets, visit our Facebook page.

 Cleveland County has experienced a tremendous increase in confirmed cases of rabies.
-Since June 1998, two hundred six (209) cases have been confirmed.
+Since June 1998, 225 cases have been confirmed.
 Countywide awareness and preventive efforts have been ongoing.
 The Animal Control Staff, the Humane Society and veterinarians have worked diligently together to stop the spread of rabies.
 Prevention is the key to successfully stopping rabies from invading the domestic animal population.
 Rabies vaccination for domestic animals works!

 One of our proven successful strategies is the Free Rabies Drive-Through Clinic.
-Conducted 4 times annually Animal Control has averaged nearly 5000 free rabies vaccines given annually.
+Conducted 4 times per fiscal year Animal Control has averaged nearly 5000 free rabies vaccines given annually.

 New Shelter Hours: